JamesGallant/Resources/README.md

 * Do not ever push code to the master branch of important production code.
   * clone the repo and make changes.
-  * commit the changes to the development branch.
+  * commit the changes and make a pull request to the development branch.
+  * Reviewers will review the changes and merge them.
+  * The master branch will be forward facing and only accepted code will be merged on a specific release.

+* Use appropriate versioning.
+Major, minor build convention.
+ * Add a version tag for production designated with `--version`
-  *
+ * eg. 1.2.3:
+  * 1 --> First major stable build
+  * 2 --> Second major feature addition
+  * 3 --> third bug fix